Best Enrichment Classes by Age: What to Enrol Your Child In (Singapore)

 The Enrichment Landscape in Singapore

 Singapore parents spend an estimated $1.4 billion per year on enrichment classes.
-Walk through any heartland mall on a Saturday and you will see children shuttling between piano, swimming, coding, art, abacus, and tuition classes — sometimes all in a single day.
+Walk through any heartland mall on a Saturday — Jurong Point, Tampines Mall, NEX — and you'll see kids shuttling between piano, swimming, coding, art, abacus, and tuition.
+Sometimes all in a single day.
+I've seen the parents in the Starbucks with their laptops, waiting between drop-offs.
+I've been that parent.

 Ages 0-2: Keep It Simple

-In the first two years of life, the most important "enrichment" is a responsive, loving relationship with caregivers.
-Free play, talking to your baby, reading together, and sensory exploration are more beneficial than structured classes.
+In the first two years, the most important "enrichment" is a responsive, loving relationship with caregivers.
+Talking to your baby, reading together, singing nursery rhymes, playing peek-a-boo at the void deck — that's the real curriculum.

 Classes Worth Considering